Baota District: United Front and CCP government

 The Shaan-Gan-Ning Border Region was formally established in Yan'an on September 6, 1937.
 The following month, the Yan'an Municipal Government was formally established.
 On April 17, 1938, Nationalist general Wei Lihuang travelled to Yan'an and met with Mao Zedong.
 On August 25, 1938, Zhu De returned from the front line, and held a rally to the south of Yan'an's city gate which attracted over 10,000 people.
-The area of present-day Baota District did not see any conflicts relating to the Sino-Japanese War until November 1938, but the Communist government held near perpetual Anti-Japanese rallies, congresses, and military exercises, and the area served as a launching pad for Communist forces who fought the Japanese elsewhere.
+The area of present-day Baota District did not see any conflicts relating to the Sino-Japanese War until November 1938, but the CCP government held near perpetual Anti-Japanese rallies, congresses, and military exercises, and the area served as a launching pad for CCP forces who fought the Japanese elsewhere.

 On November 20 and November 21, 1938, Japanese airplanes conducted a bombing campaign against Yan'an, killing and wounding more than 100 people.
 On March 10, 1939, 14 Japanese planes performed a number of bombing runs on Yan'an.
 Another aerial bombing took place on August 15, with 10 Japanese airplanes dropping 50 bombs, wounding 5 people.
 On September 8, 64 Japanese bombers performed 3 bombing runs on Yan'an, killing and wounding more than 30 people.
-During October and November 1939, local businesspeople and enterprises donated sizable sums of money to the war effort and reconstruction purposes.

 Despite the sporadic Japanese bombings from November 1938 through September 1939, no there was no further conflict with the Japanese within Yan'an for the remainder of the war.
-During that time, the area continued to serve as the center for political rallies and war mobilizations, including some events involving the famous Eighth Route Army, as well prominent Communist leaders like Mao Zedong and Zhu De.
+During that time, the area continued to serve as the center for political rallies and war mobilizations, including some events involving the famous Eighth Route Army, as well prominent CCP leaders like Mao Zedong and Zhu De.

-In 1941, long-distance telephone services were introduced to the region.

 On August 24, 1942, flash flooding along the Nanchuan River, which flows through the southern portion of present-day Baota District, killed 89 people and caused immense property damage.

-From October 19, 1942, to January 14, 1943, the Communist Party held a prolonged series of meetings in Yan'an to denounce Wang Ming.
-Prominent communist party officials such as Mao Zedong and Ren Bishi spoke in denunciation of Wang Ming.

-On August 15, 1945, a large celebration was held in Yan'an to celebrate the surrender of Japan.